koor-tech/koor/Documentation/Troubleshooting/ceph-common-issues.md

 ### Ceph Tools

 After you verify the basic health of the running pods, next you will want to run Ceph tools for status of the storage components.
-There are two ways to run the Ceph tools, either in the Rook toolbox or inside other Rook pods that are already running.
+There are two ways to run the Ceph tools, either in the Koor Storage Distribution toolbox or inside other Koor Storage Distribution pods that are already running.

 * Logs on a specific node to find why a PVC is failing to mount
 * See the [log collection topic](../Storage-Configuration/Advanced/ceph-configuration.md#log-collection) for a script that will help you gather the logs